-Bushveld Minerals is involved in not only vanadium mining but also with vanadium energy storage systems, primarily what are known as vanadium redox flow batteries or ‘VRFBs’ for short.
+Bushveld Minerals is involved in not only vanadium mining but also with vanadium energy storage systems, primarily what is known as vanadium redox flow batteries.
 It also supplements these businesses with energy generation and coal exploration activities.

 Bushveld Minerals Ltd was incorporated in 2012 and was listed on London’s Alternative Investment Market (AIM) in March of 2012.
 Based upon an early study, the firm decided to focus on vanadium ore production, and today it is a vertically integrated vanadium producer.
 It has two operating divisions – Bushveld Vanadium and Bushveld Energy.
 The former is the mining component, and the latter promotes the use of vanadium-based energy storage products, i.e., Vanadium Redox Flow Batteries or VRFBs.

 Although vanadium is a primary component in storage batteries and draws press attention for this very fact, nearly 90% of vanadium production on an annual basis is used by the steel industry.
 The primary focus of Bushveld is on the VRFB energy sector, but it also supports the steel and chemical sectors, as well.

 A significant spike occurred in the ferrovanadium ore market back in 2018, hitting a peak of just under $60 per kilogram.
 China had upgraded its standard for vanadium density within steel rebar, causing a spike in demand while supplies lagged.
 Prices typically range in the $20 region.

 At the time little attention had been paid at the time to Bushveld Minerals, although the company had been espousing that the market had seriously undervalued the company.
 Word spread, and early adopters soon drove the price up from 2p to 10p.
 In 2018, however, shares of BMN took off like a rocket, rushing to an All-Time-High (ATH) of 50p in a matter of months.